conlonj25/jamesconlon-dot-dev/src/content/posts/building-blocks-trpc-1/index.md

 export const publicProcedure = t.procedure.use(timingMiddleware);
 ```

-A publicProcedure is just a barebones procedure.
+`publicProcedure` is just a barebones procedure.
 Here timingMiddleware is used to time the duration of each request but this is really just for fun.
 Otherwise, this procedure is completely exposed to the outside world.

 ```ts: src/server/api/trpc.ts
 // src/server/api/trpc.ts